DalenPlanestrider/TodoFinder/README.md

 # TodoFinder
-CLI utility to scan source files for todo comments
+CLI utility to scan source files for todo comments.
+Like the emacs [fixmee](https://github.com/rolandwalker/fixmee) plugin severity is determined by the number of 'O' or 'E' charaters that trail the todo/fixme statement

 Currently only supports Linux, but could easily be ported to Windows by reimplementing parseFile to not use mmap()